jiajunchao316/RTLS/README.md

   for your demand.
 * uart
   * uart.py
-  this class is used for search the equipment that have connect to computer.
+   this file is design for search the equipment that have connect to computer.
 * tabs
   * AnchCorrection.py
-  for collect the node coordinates.
+   this file is design for collect the node coordinates.
   * settingTab.py
-  for the basic settings.
+   this file is for the basic settings design.
 * draw
   * draw.py
-  define the way how to show the mobile node and define the way for coordinate transformation.
+   in this file you could define the way how to show the mobile node and define the way for coordinate transformation.